How to Change Your Car’s Oil

 Remove the oil dipstick, wipe it with a clean, lint-free rag, and shove it back in.
 Pull it out again and check it.

 Keep adding oil a little at a time.

 Check the stick after each addition until you reach the “Full” line on the dipstick.

 Remove the drain pan from under the vehicle and give the car a test drive.

 Go around the block a couple of times.

 Let the oil settle down again for 5 to 10 minutes, then recheck the dipstick.

 If it’s still at “Full,” you’re good to go!

-Dispose of the old oil by taking it to an auto parts store or other oil-recycling center.
+You have successfully learned how to change your oil!
+As a final step, dispose of the old oil by taking it to an auto parts store or other oil-recycling center.